 — BBALLBREAKDOWN (@bballbreakdown) May 17, 2018

-Really, though, this is playing into Houston’s hands.
+This is playing into Houston’s hands.
 Curry is quite good at most aspects of playing point guard but lacks the elite burst to the rim and physical profile of a John Wall or Westbrook (or the pick-and-roll craftsmanship of Chris Paul) to push Houston’s defense to collapse by driving.
 Without hedging or trapping, Houston is denying the Warriors’ offense the space it thrives on; turning Golden State into a far more conventional team reliant of Durant’s scoring.

 “There have been some great shooters in the past,” Hall of Famer Oscar Robertson once said [via the Sporting News].
 “But here again, when I played years ago, if you shot a shot outside and hit it, the next time I’m going to be up on top of you.
 I’m going to pressure you with three-quarters, half-court defense.
 But now they don’t do that.
 These coaches do not understand the game of basketball, as far as I’m concerned.”